Careers at Metro

 Women at Metro

-In the last 10 years, we’ve more than doubled the number of women at Metro, with women contributing to all areas of the business – busting the myth that a career in rail is just for men.
+In the last 10 years, we’ve more than doubled the number of women at Metro, with women contributing to all areas of the business, busting the myth that a career in rail is just for men.

-In 2009, just 12% of Metro employees were women, and today, in 2022, women now make up 30% of our workforce.
+In 2009, just 12% of Metro employees were women, today women now make up more than 36% of our workforce and we have the highest number of women train drivers in Australia.

 Women in Leadership